Crops-Related Programming for Youth

 As a large number of farmers approach retirement, it will be essential to replace those farmers with young, bright, and forward-thinking people.
 The best way to achieve this is by educating youth with the attractive features and future possibilities for agricultural producers.
 Parents, teachers and other adults should be encouraging youth to remain in the agricultural careers.
 Youth should be exposed to agricultural sciences at an early age to develop a knowledge base to build on topics such as crop production.

-Several programs developed by Nebraska Extension in collaboration with commodity organizations and businesses.
+Several programs were developed by Nebraska Extension in collaboration with commodity organizations and businesses.
 The Innovative Youth Corn Challenge provides youth the opportunity to learn about crop production by testing corn production practices or products to increase corn yields.
 The Youth Crop Scouting Competition provides students an opportunity to learn crop scouting and principles of integrated pest management (IPM) for corn and soybeans in Nebraska.

 For youth resources related to crops, check out the CropWatch-Youth page.